 Bottom line: Successful consultants are proficient and personable.
 Use the middle sections of your LinkedIn profile to convey this—be authentic, explain how you make a difference from the client’s point of view (results), and let potential clients learn a bit about who you are as a person.
 Be your best.

 Like my advice?
-Fill out the form below to get new posts via email.
+Fill out the form on the top right of this page to get new posts via email.